annotation/stam/README.md

 * [STAM-Vocab](extensions/stam-vocab) -  Allows expressing and validating against user-defined vocabularies.
 * [STAM-Webannotations](extensions/stam-webannotations) - Models W3C Web Annotations using STAM and vice versa.
 * [STAM-Textvalidation](extensions/stam-textvalidation) - Adds an extra redundancy layer that helps protecting data integrity and aids readability of serialisations
+* [STAM-CSV](extensions/stam-csv) - Defines an alternative serialisation format using CSV.

 Implementations *SHOULD* explicitly state which extensions they support.